Perfect Day (Lou Reed song): In other media

 In 2020, the song was performed by a choir of past and present cast members of Saturday Night Live on the show's April 11 episode as a tribute to the show's longtime music producer Hal Willner, following his death from COVID-19 earlier in the week.
 In 2021, a cover version by Scala & Kolacny Brothers was used in the trailer for the 2021 film Spencer.

-An orchestral version of the song by composer Ramin Djawadi was featured on the 5th episode on season 4 of Westworld.
+An orchestral version of the song by composer Ramin Djawadi was featured in "Zhuangzi" the 5th episode of season 4 of Westworld.
+The original version is also used in the teaser trailer.

+The song is featured in the 2023 film Perfect Days by Wim Wenders.